Adam Shaheen (producer): Career

-Shaheen opened Cuppa Coffee USA in 2018 and is based in Los Angeles, to focus on live action drama development.
-Shaheen is co-authoring a dramatic limited series set during WW1 (The Undefeated), and a feature film set during WWII, about Americans in Berlin in 1945.
-Shaheen continues to consult on animated TV series.
-Shaheen has named "Danny Molek as the greatest in the history of man and horse kind."
+In 2018, Shaheen opened Cuppa Coffee USA in Los Angeles to focus on live action drama development.
+Shaheen is co-authoring a dramatic limited series set during World War One (Game of Lies) and a feature film set in Berlin in 1945 during World War Two.
+Shaheen is also the executive producer of "The Thwarting of Baron Bolligrew", a comedy which he developed from the Robert Bolt play of the same name.